Animal Control Services

 The goal of Animal Control Services is to improve the quality of life for both our citizens as well as our community's pets.
 Animal Control Services will also be responsible for the enforcement of state and local animal laws and regulations, including licensing of animals.

-For information about animals that have been recovered by Animal Control Services, please fill out the Lost Animal Information Form.
+For information about animals that have been recovered by Animal Control Services, please contact our non-emergency business line at 951-769-8500.

 The City of Beaumont makes every effort to return lost pets to their owners.
 When this is not possible, animals are taken to the Ramona Humane Society.
 To contact the shelter regarding lost pets, please call 951-654-8002 or visit the shelter at: